|

 For example:

-Darker, muted interiors may promote concentration on sound,
+darker, more subdued interiors may foster concentration on sound,

 limiting very intense colors may reduce visual distraction,

-a coherent aesthetic of the space can enhance the impression of a “controlled” listening environment.
+a coherent spatial aesthetic may enhance the impression of a “controlled” listening environment.

 Room acoustics is the science of sound wave propagation in space.
-However, music reception always takes place in the human brain, and is therefore also subject to the laws of perception psychology.
+However, music perception always takes place in the human brain, and therefore is also subject to the laws of perceptual psychology.

-Research on the impact of room appearance on sound perception shows that acoustics is not only measurements and graphs.
-It is also the way users perceive the space in which they listen to music.
+Research on the impact of room appearance on sound perception shows that acoustics is not only about measurements and graphs.
+It is also about how users perceive the space in which they listen to music.

-A well-designed listening room should therefore operate on two levels simultaneously: providing controlled acoustic conditions and simultaneously creating an environment conducive to focusing on sound.
+A well-designed listening room should therefore operate on two levels at once: provide controlled acoustic conditions while also creating an environment conducive to focusing on sound.

 The Journal of Acoustical Society of America - The influence of the color design of auditoriums on room acoustic impression